tomwerner5/udrl/p2_continuous-control/README.md

 ### Introduction

-This Reinforcement Learning (RL) project contains an example of a Twin Delayed DDPG (TD3) to solve the unity Reacher environment.
+This Reinforcement Learning (RL) project contains an example of a Twin Delayed DDPG (TD3) to solve the unity single-agent Reacher environment.
 This project uses Pytorch for the models and Unity for the environment rendering.

 ### Contents